What’s New?

 The BP_FluxSimulationDomain blueprint is the heart of the Fluid Flux system.
 This blueprint is responsible for handling important tasks like:

-• Rendering of the ground height map to texture.
+• Generating the ground height map to the texture (using FluxHeightmapComponent)

 • Updating simulation of shallow water fluid, foam, and wetness.